efriel94/ef_blog/_posts/SoftwareDev/2022-04-28-pyprojecttoml.md

 - Overview of pyproject.toml, setup.cfg and setup.py
 - The layout and structure of a Python project
 - Building and packaging an example app
-- Install the app in a venv
+- Install the app in a python venv
 - Testing the app

 <br>

 # Overview of pyproject.toml, setup.cfg and setup.py

-Packaging and installing python projects has been around for 20 years using [distutils/setuptools](https://setuptools.pypa.io/en/latest/userguide/quickstart.html) and recently has been going through a transistional phase so you could achieve the same thing using a few different ways but the purpose of this post is to outline the up-to-date modern approach.
+Packaging and installing python projects has been around for 20 years using [distutils/setuptools](https://setuptools.pypa.io/en/latest/userguide/quickstart.html) and recently has been going through a transistional phase so you could achieve the same thing using a few different ways but the purpose of this post is to outline the up-to-date modern approach, time of publishing this.
 Packaging and installing Python projects evolved from the initial setup.py to setup.cfg and now to the new and shiny pyproject.toml format.

 - **pyproject.toml**, first introduced in 2016 under PEP-518 as a configuration file for specifying build dependencies to be used alongside setuptools.
-The .toml format was adopted in PEP-621 (2020) for storing project metadata and finally adopted in the more recent PEP-660 for superseding setup.py for editable installs e.g ```pip install --editable . ``` for installing python projects in development mode.
+The .toml format was adopted in PEP-621 (2020) for storing project metadata and finally adopted in the more recent PEP-660 for superseding setup.py for editable installs e.g ```pip install --editable . ```.
+This installs python projects in development mode.

 At the time of writing since I noted Python is going through a transistional phase **its recommended that you use all three configuration files in conjunction** for a stable build while the pyproject.toml is still under active development as its still considered experimental.<br>